oofman124/internal-studio-patcher/README.md

 Drag and drop the RobloxStudioBeta.exe into the patcher exe.
-Open roblox studio normally and it will work. when you're done dropping it open studio go to studio settings enable internal features
+Open roblox studio normally and it will work.
+When you're done dropping it open studio go to studio settings, enable internal features.

+To edit the channel, follow this tutorial: https://devforum.roblox.com/t/how-to-change-your-studios-install-channel/2063923 HKEY_CURRENT_USER\SOFTWARE\ROBLOX Corporation\Environments\RobloxStudio\Channel\www.roblox.com (RegEdit)

+Possible channels include:
+ztestmodulescriptvmstateoptimization2
++ more